Certifying Analytical Laboratories (216-RICR-60-05-5)

 C. Upon filing of such request with the Department and within a reasonable time thereafter, the Department shall notify the applicant by certified mail of its approval, or in case of a denial, a hearing date, time, and place may be scheduled if the applicant appeals the decision.

 In addition to revocation or suspension of certificates granted, any person who violates the statutory or regulatory provisions of this Part shall be subject to the sanctions of R.I.
 Gen. Laws § 23-16.2-13.

 5.13 Rules Governing Practices & Procedures

-All hearings and reviews required under the provision of this Part will be held in accordance with Practices and Procedures Before the Rhode Island Department of Health (Part 10-05-4 of this Title) and Access to Public Records (Part 10-05-1 of this Title).
+All hearings and reviews required under the provision of this Part will be held in accordance with the Rules and Regulations Governing the Practices and Procedures Before the Rhode Island Department of Health and Access to Public Records of the Department of Health.

 R.I.
 Gen. Laws § 23-16.2-5(a)

 Purpose and Reason: